Best in Manufacturing – January 05, 2020

 3. Amazon's logistics capacity is on the rise

 Amazon is currently the largest retailer in the world.
-This giant ships an average of 608 million packages each year.
+This giant ships now ships 2.5 million packages each year.
 There’s no doubt that Amazon is a successful retailer but Amazon is also growing fast in developing its logistics capacity.

 As for now, Amazon is handling roughly 46 percent of items ordered through its U.S. site, according to Wolfe Research.
 But according to analysis from Morgan Stanley, Amazon will handle 65 percent of its total parcels in the U.S. by 2022.

-In 2019, Amazon has a total of 2.5 billion packages.
-This number is still lower than FedEx’s 3 billion and UPS’s 4.7 billion.
+As for 2019, Amazon's 2.5 billion package figure is still lower than FedEx’s 3 billion and UPS’s 4.7 billion.
 However, at the current growing speed, Amazon might surpass FedEx and UPS in package volume in 2022.

 With such fast growing speed, Amazon is quietly changing the cake of logistics.
 Morgan Stanley’s note claimed this view: